misiektoja/spotify_monitor/docs/usage.md

 <a id="email-notifications"></a>
 ## Email Notifications

-To enable email notifications when a user becomes active:
+To send an email when a user becomes active:

 - set `ACTIVE_NOTIFICATION` to `True`
 - or use the `-a` flag